 The real difference

 MuleSoft was once the gold standard for API-led integration.
-Since the Salesforce acquisition, it has become increasingly optimized for the Salesforce ecosystem — and that shows up in the buying experience.
+Since the Salesforce acquisition, it has become increasingly optimized for the Salesforce ecosystem.
 Organizations that run broader tech stacks find MuleSoft pulling them toward Salesforce Data Cloud for data, Informatica for data management, and Agentforce for AI agents.
 Each with its own licensing model, governance framework, and implementation cycle.

 Tray.ai is the all-in-one alternative.
-One platform for integration, automation, data prep, and AI agent deployment — built for the rest of the organization that Salesforce isn’t even optimizing for.
+One platform for integration, automation, data prep, and AI agent deployment.
+Built for the rest of the organization that Salesforce isn’t optimizing for.

 Where MuleSoft wins

-If your organization is 100% inside the Salesforce ecosystem and you’ve already committed to the Salesforce data and AI stack, MuleSoft’s native integration there is genuinely deep.
+If your organization is 100% inside the Salesforce ecosystem, you’re okay staying there, you’re not looking to innovate outside of Salesforce, and you have no plans to migrate existing integrations to a more modern platform, MuleSoft’s native integration depth is real.
 Agentforce is a compelling offer if all your business logic lives in Salesforce.
-The developer toolchain for Salesforce integration is mature.

-For a Salesforce-centric enterprise with the budget for Data Cloud + Informatica + Agentforce, MuleSoft is a defensible choice.
+For enterprises that are Salesforce-centric with the budget for Data Cloud + Informatica + Agentforce and no ambition to modernize their integration architecture, MuleSoft is defensible.

 Where Tray.ai wins

 - One platform vs. four products.
-Integration, automation, AI agents, governance — all on Tray.ai.
-MuleSoft’s answer to the same needs is a purchase of MuleSoft + Informatica + Agentforce + Data Cloud.
+Integration, automation, AI agents, governance all on Tray.ai.
+MuleSoft’s answer to the same needs is MuleSoft + Informatica + Agentforce + Data Cloud.
 Four contracts, four implementation cycles, four governance models.

 - Faster time-to-value.
 Yext migrated off MuleSoft with 6× more builders and 60% cost reduction.
 Crowdstrike reported 10× faster integration development after switching.
 Airbnb turned an 8-week MuleSoft project into a 1-week Tray.ai project.